harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!important]
 >Unnamed namespaces are typically used when there are a lot of content that needs to stay local to a given translation unit, as it's easier than to mark all declarations as `static`.

+>[!warning]
+>Unnamed namespaces should generally not be used in header files, as every translation that includes that header will get its own copy of the namespaced content, leading to code bloat.

+### Inline namespaces